Federal Action Plan

 In the Executive Order accompanying the National HIV/AIDS Strategy for the United States: Updated to 2020, the President directed Federal agencies and offices responsible for implementing the Strategy to develop an Action Plan that details the specific steps they will take to implement the priorities set forth by the Strategy.
-This Action Plan will be released in December 2015.
+This Federal Action Plan (772 KB) was released on World AIDS Day, December 1, 2015.

 Progress toward achieving the Strategy goals will be reported by the Federal Government through an annual report at the end of each year, released by the White House Office of National AIDS Policy in conjunction with other White House offices and Federal agencies.